Iceberg becomes important once a data lake stops being just a pile of files and starts needing tables, snapshots, and database-like discipline.

 Interview articulation

-Makes read/write path and table-format benefits easier to explain.
+Makes read and write paths and open-table-format benefits easier to explain.

 Risk and trade-offs